Recycling has its fair share of benefits & problems.

 The Economic Impact

-Trash and rubbish that makes its way into the recycling system has serious economic impacts as well.
+Trash and rubbish that makes its way into recycling plants has serious economic impacts as well.
 Workers must spend extra time dealing with recycling problems caused by garbage.

 Hauling away and paying to dispose of trash mixed into the recycling system likewise comes at an economic cost.
 Equipment can be damaged and broken by trash getting mixed into the recycling system as well.
 Ultimately, these factors can combine to make recycling more problematic, less cost-effective, and far less profitable for cities and towns.